024 7668 6690

 Local anaesthetic takes just minutes to work and the numb feeling should wear off within a few hours.
 Patients remain awake and alert during treatment and can communicate with their dentist.

-It is the preferred form of pain relief during dental surgery as its use is quick, easy and largely risk-free.
+It is the preferred form of pain relief during dental procedures as its use is quick, easy and largely risk-free.
 Complications related to its use are very rare.

-However, there are times when dental surgery also requires sedation – this is usually in the cases of extremely anxious patients.
+If you are undergoing a surgical procedure, you may need more extensive pain management.
+There are times when dental surgery also requires sedation – this is usually in the cases of extremely anxious patients.
+Sedation can also be used to make long procedures feel much quicker for the patient.

 When do dental patients need sedation?

-For patients suffering from serious dental anxiety this is something they may not be capable of.
+For patients suffering from serious dental anxiety, this is something they may not be capable of without sedation.
 In these cases, it may be that the use of a sedative to relax them is the solution.

 By inhaling gas and air (nitrous oxide) dental patients will become relaxed and, unlike general anaesthetic, will not have to lose consciousness.
 The effects last for only a short time – as little as 15 minutes.

 Patients may also be offered intravenous sedation (IV sedation), which sees a drug injected into the patient.
-Again for severely anxious patients, IV sedation allows the patients to remain conscious through treatment, although in a deep state of relaxation – and due to the effects of the drug they are unlikely to remember anything from the procedure.
+Again for severely anxious patients, IV sedation allows the patients to remain conscious through treatment, although in a deep state of relaxation – and due to the effects of the drug, they are unlikely to remember anything from the procedure.
+This can be ideal for those with complex dental trauma, as memories of the treatment won’t make their phobia of the dentist even worse.

 The use of IV sedation is very safe, but the effects can take some time to wear off, so patients need the support of an adult on the day of treatment.